MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot-core.md

 keywords: Windows 10 IoT Core, small footprint, headless
 ---

-# Windows 10 IoT Core
+# An overview of Windows 10 IoT Core

 > [!NOTE]
 > Windows 10 Containers can only be used with Windows IoT Core and Windows IoT Enterprise for commercial deployments utilizing Microsoft Azure IoT Edge.